org-cloudbees-dragan/traditional-ha/README.md

 * It takes some minutes now, you can see the HA status in the controllers` Manage Jenkins section
 * ![Screenshot20240919at084705.png](docs/image1.png)

-## Stop

-Run `down.sh`.
-This will issue docker compose down to stop the running containers.

-## Clean up

-- Stop the running containers using `down.sh`.
-Then,
-- Run `delete_volumes.sh`.
-This will delete the persistence directories on the host (docker volumes)

-## On the controller: Create a jenkins ssh credential
+# On the controller: Create a jenkins ssh credential

+Join the Controller and add an SSH Credentials (private key)

+![controller-ssh-cred.png](docs/controller-ssh-cred.png)

-### Optional, if you don't have an ssh key: Create a key pair with: `ssh-keygen -t rsa -f agent-key`
+## Optional, if you don't have an ssh key: Create a key pair with: `ssh-keygen -t rsa -f agent-key`

 Adjust the path to the ssh key in the `env.sh` file
 > export JENKINS_AGENT_SSH_PUBKEY=$(cat ~/.ssh/id_rsa.pub)

 Use the private part in the Controller when defining credentials to connect to the agent.
 Choose credentials with username and private key.
 Username is jenkins.

-Join the Controller and add an SSH Credentials (private key)

-![controller-ssh-cred.png](docs/controller-ssh-cred.png)

-## Create a SSH Agent Node
+# Create a SSH Agent Node

 ![createSSHAgent.png](docs/createSSHAgent.png)